 Don’t Waste Your Weaknesses

-In 2014, I encourage you to identify and exploit your weaknesses for the glory of Christ.
+In the next year, I encourage you to identify and exploit your weaknesses for the glory of Christ.
 I would like to give you an illustration from my own life, but first let me clarify what I mean.

 Since 2007, millions of people have read books and taken inventories designed to find our strengths.
 These are useful for positioning people in places of maximum effectiveness.

 But I am calling you to give attention and effort in finding your weaknesses and maximizing their God-given purpose.
 The Bible tells us what that purpose is in 2 Corinthians 12:8–10.
 Paul had been given a “thorn in the flesh” which was one instance of a “weakness.”
 Why?